 Jesse Jhaj Says Millionaires Have Trouble Dating...
-(We're Not So Sure)
+(We're Not so Sure)

 What's in Jesse Jhaj's Dating Service

 What did Kevin actually buy?
-A hybrid mix of personalized communication training, split-testing and profile optimization, and a "Rolls-Royce" done for you service where Jesse's team swipes, matches, and responds on dating apps for you, sending 10 high-quality matches per week with the full conversation history of women ready to meet you.
+A hybrid mix of personalized communication coaching from Jesse and his team on finding truly compatible partners, and a "Rolls-Royce" done for you service where Jesse's team handles a majority of the heavy lifting for you on dating apps.

 Jesse Jhaj believes that even the wealthiest men on earth can have issues communicating effectively with women.
 This "gap" creates a disconnection between what a woman wants from the man and the subpar image that the man unconsciously projects.